1865 Memphis earthquake: Background

 The earliest earthquakes known to have struck Tennessee were the series known as the New Madrid earthquakes, which rocked the Midwestern United States from their base in Missouri.
 Damage consisted of fallen chimneys on buildings.
 More significant were major geologic changes, including sand volcanoes, fissures, and even sinking of land.
 Three major earthquake events occurred in Tennessee in 1843, 1865, and 1895.
 The 1843 event registered Mercalli intensities of VIII (Severe); it resulted in cracking walls, shattering windows, and toppling chimneys.
 Felt over an area of 1000000 km2, the earthquake caused more alarm than damage in Western Tennessee.

 Damage and intensity

 Shaking in 1865 felled chimneys in Memphis, and the earth "appeared to undulate", creating small waves on rivers nearby.
-The earthquake was felt from Illinois throughout the lower Mississippi Valley from Illinois Mississippi.
+The earthquake was felt from Illinois throughout the lower Mississippi Valley from Illinois to Mississippi.
 According to a 1993 paper by the United States Geological Survey, this event had a magnitude of 5.0 and a Mercalli intensity of VII (Very strong).
 This body wave magnitude was derived using either the felt area of the shock or an isoseismal map.
 In a 2009 report, "Tennessee Earthquake History", the USGS did not include the 1865 earthquake.
 It classified the 1843 temblor as having a greater Mercalli intensity of VIII (Severe), compared to the 1865 event.